 - Symptoms.
 Leaves turn floppy, the orchid displays fewer flowers or no flowers and the roots can turn brown or black.
 Sometimes the leaves can turn yellow.

 - Causes.
 Ordinary houseplant fertilizer is too strong for orchids.
-Apply fertilizer too often or in too high concentration.
-Accumulation of salts can from fertilizer can prevent the orchids roots from up taking water which turns the leaves yellow.
+Apply fertilizer too often or in too high a concentration.
+Accumulation of salts from fertilizer can prevent the orchid’s roots from up taking water which turns the leaves yellow.

 Orchids are adapted to growing with their roots relatively exposed on other trees or in loose soil and therefore do not necessarily require lots of fertilizer.

-However some feed is necessary to supporting healthy growth and can encourage flower but it is essential that you use fertilizer that is speciually adpated for orchids.
+However, some feed is necessary to support healthy growth and can encourage flowers but you must use a fertilizer that is specifically made for orchids.

 A specifically formulated orchid fertilizer contains all the nutrients the orchid requires at the right concentration to support healthy growth and promote flowering.

 Too much fertilizer can cause the leaves of the orchid to grow floppy and not display flowers.
 The roots can also burn which can cause the roots to not function properly and the orchid dies back.

 How to Revive an Orchid with Burned Roots